sbnb-io/sbnb/README.md

 Congratulations!
 Your Sbnb Linux environment is now up and running.
 We're excited to see what you'll create next!

+## Sbnb Linux Instance Customization

+The `sbnb-cmds.sh` file introduces a powerful way to customize Sbnb Linux instances during boot.
+By placing a custom shell script named `sbnb-cmds.sh` on a USB flash drive or another supported configuration source, you can define commands and behaviors to be executed under the BusyBox shell during the boot process.

+This feature is ideal for automating tasks, configuring system settings, or running services at startup.

+For more details, refer to [README-CUSTOMIZATION.md](README-CUSTOMIZATION.md).

 ## How to Start Customer Workloads on Sbnb Linux

 Sbnb Linux provides several options for starting customer jobs, depending on the environment and security requirements.